AnukulPoudel/ArchInstallScript/README.md

 In this repository you will find packages-scripts for the base install of Arch Linux

 Make the script executable with chmod +x scriptname and then run with ./scriptname.
-Install the base packages and make sure to inlcude git so that you can clone the repository in chroot.
+Install the base packages and make sure to include git so that you can clone the repository in chroot.

 A small summary: